21re/rust-geo-booleanop/README.md

 In fact the implementation closely follows the "reference" implementation in JavaScript: [https://github.com/w8r/martinez](https://github.com/w8r/martinez).
 Most of the concepts and fixtures have been taken from there.

-At the moment the implementation contains is own splay tree implementation (adapted from [https://github.com/alexcrichton/splay-rs](https://github.com/alexcrichton/splay-rs)) as the JavaScript implementation also uses a splay-tree.
+At the moment the implementation contains its own splay tree implementation (adapted from [https://github.com/alexcrichton/splay-rs](https://github.com/alexcrichton/splay-rs)) as the JavaScript implementation also uses a splay-tree.
 This might be refactored out in the future in favor of the standard collection types (like BTreeSet).

 # IMPORTANT: How to report bugs